 - A wasp nest in a bag.
 These wasps are very angry.

 I’ll be honest, even though it’s not the toughest variant, this is probably my favorite kobold of any edition.

-Flail Snails aside, Kobolds are fantastic.
 There’s just something about their never-say-die…well…about their always-say-die-but-it-doesn’t-matter-we’re-awesome attitude that is kind of endearing.
-They capture the imagination and can make for some much needed comic relief, and a stark change of pace from fighting off rampaging hordes of gnolls or draculas or whatever.
+They capture the imagination and can make for some much needed comic relief.
+And they’re a stark change of pace from fighting off rampaging hordes of gnolls or draculas or whatever.
 I love that they can be threatening without needing to be grim.

-So whether you’re wanting to terrorize your party with traps, get caught up in a civil war over a pig, or are looking for a way to turn the most minor slight into an adventure-spanning campaign of petty revenge, you need look no further than the gnome-hating, tenacious kobolds.
+Do you want to terrorize your party with traps?
+How about get caught up in a civil war over a pig?
+Or are you just looking for a way to turn the most minor slight into a campaign of petty revenge?
+You need look no further than the gnome-hating, tenacious kobolds.

 Have kobolds been a thorn in your side?
 Your ticket to greatness?
 Let us know in the comments.

 - Warhammer 40K: Lady Malys – Rising Archon of Commorragh

 - Age of Sigmar: Fangs and Ferns – 3 Reasons You’ll Want ‘Echoes of Doom’

 - Warhammer 40K Hot Mess – Bloodthirster of Insensate Rage